braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/amerpity.md

 ##### Usage Instructions

-1. Deploy Braze's publicly available CSV processing Lambda from the AWS Serverless Application Repository
+1. Deploy Braze's publicly available CSV processing Lambda from the AWS Serverless Application Repository.
-2. Drop a CSV file with user attributes in the newly created S3 bucket
+2. Drop a CSV file with user attributes in the newly created S3 bucket.
-3. The users will be automatically imported to Braze
+3. The users will be automatically imported to Braze.

 ###### Deploy